 Control-Alt-Delete is a Microsoft Windows shortcut that calls Task Manager, which contains a list of launched apps, a list of executing processes, how much CPU and Memory they take.
 Windows users utilize this shortcut in case PC is slowing down or freezes that happen more often on the platform rather than on Mac OS X.

-Even tough, such issues are not frequent for Mac, many users that switched from PC, try to find it.
+Even though such issues are not frequent for Mac, many users that switched from PC, try to find it.
 Unfortunately, there is no 100% similar stuff as Task Manager on Mac.
 But it’s divided into two parts.

 Force Quit Application

-This is another part of Mac task manager analog.
+This is another part of Mac Task Manager analog.
 It could be found among your applications in Other folder:

 Here you can see different analytics about your Mac workflow.
 Such as CPU, Memory, Disk, Energy and Network Usage.

 You can use Activity Monitor if you need information about your Mac work dynamics.

 Memory Cleaner is a free application that speeds up your Mac by cleaning inactive memory.
 Also, it combines Force Quit Applications manager and most critical part of Activity Monitor – RAM space taken by an individual app.
 Memory Cleaner shows you how much RAM is using right now, how much memory every app use and allows you to quit and force quit apps.